Albert Street station construction update - April and May 2026

 Some activities will be completed out of normal construction hours, 6:30pm to 6:30am, due to traffic permits, safety requirements and construction methodology.

-• Heavy plant movement (day and night) including cranes, transport and delivery of materials, equipment, and machinery
+- Heavy plant movement (day and night) including cranes, delivery and removal of materials, equipment, machinery and concrete spoil

-• Mechanical and electrical works including cabling, switchboard installation, heating, ventilation, air conditioning, fire safety mechanisms, speakers, lighting, wi-fi and radio systems.
+- Mechanical and electrical works including cabling, switchboard installation, heating, ventilation, air conditioning, fire life safety systems, speakers, lighting, wi-fi receivers and radio systems.

-• Fit out including ceiling panels, concrete and aluminium cladding, balustrading, wall and roof sheeting, furniture, signage and tiling.
+- Fit-out including ceiling panels, concrete and aluminium cladding, balustrading, wall and roof sheeting, furniture, signage and tiling continue.

-• Site facilities and fencing adjustments.
-Some temporary traffic changes on Mary Street, road and footpath are required
+- Some temporary traffic changes on Mary Street (corner of Albert Street) road and footpath are required.

 Lot 3 – Northern station entrance site (142 Albert Street)